The Protocols of the Elders of Zion: Berne Trial, 1934–35

 Vladimir Burtsev, a Russian émigré, anti-Bolshevik and anti-Fascist who exposed numerous Okhrana agents provocateurs in the early 1900s, served as a witness at the Berne Trial.
 In 1938 in Paris he published a book, The Protocols of the Elders of Zion: A Proved Forgery, based on his testimony.

-On November 1, 1937, the defendants appealed the verdict to the Obergericht (Cantonal Supreme Court) of Berne.
+On November 1, 1937, the defendants appealed the verdict to the Obergericht (Cantonal Supreme Court) of Bern.
 A panel of three judges acquitted them, holding that the Protocols, while false, did not violate the statute at issue because they were "political publications" and not "immoral (obscene) publications (Schundliteratur)" in the strict sense of the law.
 The presiding judge's opinion stated, though, that the forgery of the Protocols was not questionable and expressed regret that the law did not provide adequate protection for Jews from this sort of literature.
 The court refused to impose the fees of defense of the acquitted defendants to the plaintiffs, and the acquitted Theodor Fischer had to pay 100 Fr. to the total state costs of the trial (Fr.
-28,000) that were eventually paid by the Canton of Berne.
+28,000) that were eventually paid by the canton of Bern.
 This decision gave grounds for later allegations that the appeal court "confirmed authenticity of the Protocols" which is contrary to the facts.

 Evidence presented at the trial, which strongly influenced later accounts up to the present, was that the Protocols were originally written in French by agents of the Tzarist secret police (the Okhrana).
 However, this version has been questioned by several modern scholars.
 Michael Hagemeister discovered that the primary witness Alexandre du Chayla had previously written in support of the blood libel, had received four thousand Swiss francs for his testimony, and was secretly doubted even by the plaintiffs.
 Charles Ruud and Sergei Stepanov concluded that there is no substantial evidence of Okhrana involvement and strong circumstantial evidence against it.

-The Basel Trial
+Basel Trial

-A similar trial in Switzerland took place at Basel.
+A similar trial in Switzerland took place in Basel.
 The Swiss Frontists Alfred Zander and Eduard Rüegsegger distributed the Protocols (edited by the German Gottfried zur Beek) in Switzerland.
-Jules Dreyfus-Brodsky and Marcus Cohen sued them for insult to Jewish honor.
+Jules Dreyfus-Brodsky and Marcus Cohen sued them for insult to Jewish honour.
 At the same time, chief rabbi Marcus Ehrenpreis of Stockholm (who also witnessed at the Berne Trial) sued Alfred Zander who contended that Ehrenpreis himself had said that the Protocols were authentic (referring to the foreword of the edition of the Protocols by the German antisemite Theodor Fritsch).
 On June 5, 1936, these proceedings ended with a settlement.